wgsl-tooling-wg/wesl-spec/ConditionalTranslationDesign.md

     * Perhaps some optimization potential..
       * For example could parse/lower certain functions ahead of time and easily remove them from the IR vs #if #else which operates on a source level.
-    * Is it an WGSL attribute? syntax makes sense but WGSL
+    * Is it a WGSL attribute? syntax makes sense but WGSL
 * what are some examples of things to conditionally compile?
   * function variants e.g. select which function variant to use based on condition
   * struct fields e.g. include fields only if condition is set